 Free admission, small gift shop.

-Free 2 hours parking at the rear of the Heritage Centre in The Angel car park.
+Free two hours parking at the rear of the Heritage Centre in The Angel car park.

 Tuesday, Thursday and Friday 10am-2pm